Saturday, July 26, 2025

 Struck-off solicitor reprimanded for years of Ombudsman silence

-Tribunal issues reprimand to ex-solicitor Claire Parry for failing to comply with Ombudsman and SRA
+Tribunal issues reprimand to ex-solicitor Claire Parry for failing to comply with the Ombudsman and the SRA

 A solicitor who stopped practising nearly a decade ago has been reprimanded by the Solicitors Disciplinary Tribunal (SDT) for failing to respond to regulatory investigations stretching back over seven years.